You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 When do Olmesartan Medoxomil, Amlodipine And Hydrochlorothiazide patents expire, and when can generic versions of Olmesartan Medoxomil, Amlodipine And Hydrochlorothiazide launch?

 The generic ingredient in OLMESARTAN MEDOXOMIL, AMLODIPINE AND HYDROCHLOROTHIAZIDE is amlodipine besylate; hydrochlorothiazide; olmesartan medoxomil.
 There are fifty drug master file entries for this compound.
-Seven suppliers are listed for this compound.
+Nine suppliers are listed for this compound.
 Additional details are available on the amlodipine besylate; hydrochlorothiazide; olmesartan medoxomil profile page.

 AI Deep Research